augustash/ddev-drupal/README.md

   - Solr support
   - wkhtmltopdf support

-These are used to set the config.yaml name and project environment variables.
+These are used to set config.yaml ddev configuration.

 # Database